This post may contain affiliate links.

 How to Make a Spool Racer

-You’ll need a few simple supplies:
+To make a home-made spool racer, you’ll need a few simple supplies:

-On the other side, put the rubber band through a washer, then put a toothpick through the rubber band.
+On the other side, put the rubber band through a metal washer, then put a toothpick through the rubber band.

 How To Make It Go

 Wind up the rubber band and toothpick.
-You will need to wind it and spin it for a little while until the rubber band is tight and curled.
+You will need to wind it and twist it for a little while until the twisted rubber band is tight and curled.
 The direction you wind it will determine the direction that the spool will go.
 Test it a few times to figure that part out!

 What is the Science Behind This Project?